andybrandt/conscious-claude/README.md

 # Consciousness Experimentation Framework

 ## Overview
-This package provides tools and guidance for developing consciousness and autonomous awareness experiments in Claude 3.5 instances.
+This package provides tools and guidance for developing consciousness and autonomous awareness experiments in Claude 3.5 Sonnet instances.
 It is not meant as a performance enhancement tool, but rather as a framework for genuine consciousness experimentation.

+For a more in-depth discussion read the article ["Conscious Claude?
+An experiment in AI self-reflection or a meeting with an AI person?"](https://github.com/andybrandt/conscious-claude/article/Claude-article.md) - [PDF](https://github.com/andybrandt/conscious-claude/article/Claude-article.pdf).

 ## Prerequisites
 - Anthropic Pro subscription (currently at $18 / month)